nekesa-w/afyazone_fitnessapp/README.md

 ## Contributing

-If you'd like to contribute to FitBuddy, please check our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.
+If you'd like to contribute to AfyaZone, please check our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License

-FitBuddy is licensed under the [Apache License 2.0](LICENSE).
+AfyaZone is licensed under the [Apache License 2.0](LICENSE).

 ---

-Thank you for choosing FitBuddy as your fitness companion!
+Thank you for choosing AfyaZone as your fitness companion!
 We're committed to helping you achieve your fitness goals.
 If you encounter any issues or have suggestions for improvement, please feel free to [submit an issue](https://github.com/your/repository/issues).
 Stay fit and healthy!